bcgov/OCWA/frontend/README.md

 ### Storage settings

 Storage settings are for connecting to Minio via their JavaScript API.
 All of these settings are required.
+See more about Minio's JavaScript Client [here](https://docs.min.io/docs/javascript-client-api-reference.html).

 #### `storage.endPoint: string` `required`

-See `microservices/storageApi` for this value.
+See [Storage service README](../microservices/storageApi/README.md) for this value.
 Defaults to `localhost`

 #### `storage.port: number` `required`

-See `microservices/storageApi` for this value.
+See [Storage service README](../microservices/storageApi/README.md) for this value.
 Defaults to `9000`

 #### `storage.useSSL: boolean` `required`